We participated in the "Migration Competition 2017"!

 My name is Teraoka and I am an infrastructure engineer

 I finished work early the day before and headed to Tokyo by Shinkansen...
-I was able to do a little bit of sightseeing.
+I was even able to do a little sightseeing.

-I don't travel much myself, so this time it felt like a mini vacation and I enjoyed it!
+I don't travel very often, so this felt like a mini-trip and I really enjoyed it!

-...I forgot to take any photos (but I was enjoying it to the fullest)
+...I forgot to take pictures, so there aren't any (but I was having a great time!).

 ■What about on the actual day?

-It really forced me to use my brain.
+I really had to use my brain.
 A lot.
-(I won't tell you that I was racking my brains from the very beginning.)
+(I'll keep it a secret that I was racking my brain from the very beginning.)

-There were a lot more things I had to think about than I expected.
+There were a lot more things to consider than I expected.

-The goal of this competition was to "migrate the currently running system to a new environment," and while it
+The objective of this competition was to "migrate an existing system to a new environment," which

-I'm still a bit of an engineer myself, so I personally learned a lot, and I'm glad I participated!
+As I'm still just a novice engineer, I personally learned a lot, so I'm glad it was a success!

-Also, since we worked as a team on the day, I'd like to take this opportunity to secretly thank everyone on my team...
+Also, since it was a team activity, I'd like to take this opportunity to quietly thank my teammates again...

 To summarise what I had to think about, I came up with two points: